 Why Do Headlights Get Yellow or Foggy?

 Car headlights can yellow or fog up over time for several reasons.
-Their covering is made from plastic material—such as polycarbonate.
+Let's remove that and unyellow those lights., here's why and how to remove headlight fog.
+First off, their covering is made from plastic material—such as polycarbonate.
 If this substance is not sealed properly, then the debris from driving through dust, rocks, pebbles, and dirt will scratch up your headlights and create tiny chips and cracks.
-These new openings allow grime to enter and build up over time, ruining the quality of your sealant and impeding your headlights’ ability to shine.
+These new openings allow grime to enter and build up over time causing this yellow headlight effect, ruining the quality of your sealant and impeding your headlights’ ability to shine.

 Another way the sealant of your headlights gets stripped is through the combined corrosive force of outdoor elements such as solar UV radiation, acid rain, and asphalt petrochemicals.
 There's countless ways for why your headlights are turning that yellow oxidized tone.
-We're here to help teach you the best ways to clean your headlights, so keep reading.
+We're here to help teach you the best ways to clean and fix oxidized headlights, so keep reading.

 Why Are Clean Headlights Important?